noelex/bedrock-interactive-service/README.md

 # Motivation

 Bedrock Dedicated Server, as it's name suggests, is a server application, which is supposed to run as a service.
-But unfortunately, it's actually an interative console application running on desktop, thus lacks of some nice features offered by Windows Service, such as automatic startup, crash recovery and most importantly, I can't stop it by accident.
+But unfortunately, it's actually an interative console application running on desktop, thus lacks of some nice features offered by Windows Service, such as automatic startup, crash recovery and most importantly, I won't stop it by accident.

 So I wrote this small utility to host Bedrock Dedicated Server inside Windows Service, while still allowing me to connect to the server over TCP/IP to execute those nice server commands.